 Here at Simple Lawn Solutions, we have everything you need to reinvigorate your lawn and keep up with a healthy lawn care regimen for years to come.

-Cool-season grasses are in the northern part of the United States, where temperatures only reach the mid-to-high 70s.
 These grasses are less hardy when temperatures soar into the 80s and 90s, so they are best grown in regions where spring and summer temperatures are moderate, not scorching.
 An easy way to decide if you have a cool-season grass?
-If your grass tends to do well in the winter but suffers significantly in the heat, that's a sure sign you have cool-season grass!
+If your grass tends to do well in the fall but suffers significantly in the heat, that's a sure sign you have cool-season grass!
 A few examples of cool-season grasses are:

 But what happens if you get a mix of both warm and cold weather?